 The extra communications, labor and overhead quickly erodes profit margins.

-For a detailed breakdown of the cost of doing business with a repeat carrier versus a new carrier, see this helpful infographic.
+For a detailed breakdown of the cost of doing business with a repeat carrier versus a new carrier, learn how 3PLs can can consistently hit profit targets.

 Giving carriers a seamless experience for booking orders and paying invoices is an effective strategy to build a loyal and engaged network to procure capacity faster and more profitably.